Trans-Passing. Monologues from the Italian Lockdown. Gestalt Psychotherapy meets Testimonial Theatre

 On 2-4 October 2020, the IX Conference of the Turin Gestalt Psychoterapy School (acronym in Italian: SGT) took place in Turin, an annual event where students from the Counselling and Psychoterapy post graduate courses share their experiences and learn new approaches.
 One of the key areas of reflections was the impact of the pandemic and the consequent lockdown on the clinical work carried out by Gestalt psychotherapists and counsellors.
 Through different tools, we asked ourselves about the difficult historical moment that everyone was going through on a professional and personal level, trying to identify new approaches that could be applied to our daily practice with clients, while we recognized that we are equally traversed by a shared sense of uncertainty.
 Within this background, the SGT decided to offer the students an Autobiographical Theater Workshop.
 The workshop’s title was “S-Confinamenti” (Trans-Passing) and the facilitators were Monica Prato, Gestalt psychotherapist and trainer in the SGT, and Angelo Miramonti, Community Theatre professor.
 The objective of the workshop was to explore how body exercises, creativity and verbal and non-verbal interaction in a group could be used to elaborate and integrate the traumatic experiences of COVID-19 first confinement (March-May 2020) and reflect on how this process could be applied in session of group psychotherapy and counselling.
 The methods used included body work, non-competitive games and autobiography related to the participants’ memories of the Italy’s first lockdown (9th of March- 18th of May 2020), trying to make visible those remnants of suffering, beauty and transformation that inhabit every profound human experience.

-The isolation imposed by the Italian authorities to contain the spread of Covid-19 was perceived by the participants as a collective trauma2, but also as a moment of interior and interpersonal discovery, an opportunity to reconnect with a past that was sometimes hastily thrown back.
+The isolation imposed by the Italian authorities to contain the spread of Covid-19 was perceived by the participants as a collective trauma, but also as a moment of interior and interpersonal discovery, an opportunity to reconnect with a past that was sometimes hastily thrown back.
 The participants tried to weave, through autobiography and theatre, a new fabric of stories.
 On the one hand, the forced distancing between people has opened a passage towards existential void in many people; on the other hand, the confinement has allowed many others to encounter their limits and establish new borders, to demarcate their boundaries in relationships with themselves and the others.
 This was particularly true in situations that had become so cumbersome as to invade the present and threaten the possibility of satisfactorily inhabiting the world, suddenly confined within four walls.

 This is how the “Trans-Passing” monologues were created.
 They took shape from stories that awaken intrusive emotions, too uncomfortable to continue to be confined in silence and isolation.
 The body has memory; it frees the authentic movement that unexpectedly builds meanings.
 Through dramatization, the unspeakable buried in the person unfolds, mending fragments of memories and initiating a transformative process in a continuous exchange, which was articulated working in pairs and eventually shared with the whole group, encountering the unspeakable of the other.
 The eyes of the observer and director then become threads of a direction that slowly builds the plot of the scene, in which everyone becomes the protagonist of her own monologue.
 Tracing the traumatic event through words and movements gradually weaved the script of each story, allowing the participants to recall and revisit their emotional states of the confinement, that were permanently kept as memories of the recent past and regained meaning and value.
 The language of theatre made visible the beauty and strength the participants bear in themselves, giving life to real monologues presented to the audience to sanction the rituality of the stage action and complete the cathartic process of enacting and being seen and validated by the community.
 The assimilation of what at other times has created suffering and discomfort can therefore continue its course and pieces of individual history that would have remained suspended or unexplored can be “digested” by the subject and elaborated within the group.

 The theatrical medium, already chosen by Fritz Perls as one of the main paths towards the expression of authentic emotion, allowed each participant to embody their own personal story, making it visible to themselves and others.
 Every participant had encountered moments of suffering and discovery during the lockdown and during the workshop s/he interpreted them in a dramatic action that re-signified a specific moment of their own life.
 As Miguel Benasayag argues, theatre in this autobiographical form “allows us to share a common dimension”.
 It is in the relationship within the pair that the dramaturgy is built and the story unfolds, through a common action.
 The actor's goal is "the ultimate and innermost truth.
-Since his job is not fiction, but unmasking, that is, the discovery of her innate personality in all its deformations3".
-The directorial work and the lessons of Max Reinhardt4, which strongly influenced the construction of some Gestalt Therapy clinical techniques5, aimed precisely at unearthing the truth, the authentic pathos that resides in the depths of the individual.
+Since his job is not fiction, but unmasking, that is, the discovery of her innate personality in all its deformations".
+The directorial work and the lessons of Max Reinhardt, which strongly influenced the construction of some Gestalt Therapy clinical techniques, aimed precisely at unearthing the truth, the authentic pathos that resides in the depths of the individual.
 In the work with the two chairs (one of the cornerstones of the Gestalt tradition) the patient stages a real theatrical piece, where, through the alternation of identification and alienation of parts of the self, inner conflicts, fantasies and dreams take over.
 Through dialogue, the polarities that grip us, making us immobile and incapable of making choices and taking away spontaneity from our movements, find a possibility of integration.
 The resolution of the inner conflict gives new freedom to the person.
 In this regard, Perls writes:

 But what are we rehearsing for?